 Instrument that measures the distance between the top of the corneal epithelium and the bottom of the corneal endothelium used as diagnostic testing device measuring for corneal thickness.

-Exam for measuring corneal thickness.
+Examination for measuring corneal thickness.

 A type of IOL (Intra ocular Lens) that is inserted between the cornea and the lens inside the eye for the purpose of correcting near or farsightedness where LASIK is contraindicated.